microsoft/PowerToys/README.md

 For [v0.33][github-next-release-work], we are proactively working on:

 - Stability
-- Video conference mute's new DirectShow filter should be ready shortly for testing and we hope to have the utility inside the offical 0.33
+- Video conference mute's new DirectShow filter should be ready shortly for testing and we hope to have the utility inside the official 0.33 build
 - OOBE dialog
 - Plugin Manager